alecnissen/File-Uploader-2/Readme.md

 <img src="assets/FU-upload-file-cloud-rm.png" style="width:400px">

-- Users can download the files and also delete the file.
+- Users can download the files and also delete files.
 The user can also delete the folder entirely erasing all the files within that folder.

 - Folders are unique to each user.
-Another user cannot view another users folders.
+Another user cannot view other users folders.

 <img src="assets/FU-login-success-rm.png" style="width:400px">
 <img src="assets/FU-user1-folders-rm.png" style="width:400px">